tkw1536/lontod/README.md

 - lontod_server (`python -m lontod.cli.server`): Exposes ontologies via http to users.
 - lontod_index (`python -m lontod.cli.index`): Adds or updates an OWL ontology into an sqlite-powered database index.

-These are described in the 'Server' and 'Indexing' sections below.
+These are described in detail the 'Server' and 'Indexing' sections below.

 ## Server